libyui/libyui/libyui-ncurses/doc/nctable-and-nctree.md

 - NCTablePad has NCTableLines
 - NCTreePad has NCTreeLines which inherit NCTableLines

-Lines have a flat structure, even when we are dealing with tree-structures items.
+Lines have a flat structure, even when we are dealing with tree-structured items.